thomasgauvin/noted/sample-markdown-folder/✅ Todo list.md

 *   Make it so that you can start editing and save later (maybe make it a zip on unsupported devices)

-*   Make it mobile UI responsive
+*   Make it mobile UI responsive <-- 🟡⬅️

+*   After entering the title, click enter, and then it deselects, kinda annoying (upon note creation)

+### P1

 *   Have the UI have top level folders as sections

-### P1

 *   Support ignoring frontmatter ✅

 *   Add support for Google Drive, GitHub syncing